 This contributes hugely to the economic value of the UK music industry and demonstrates the soft power of British music.

-Enhance Music Export Funding and Support
+Extend And Boost Music Export Funding and Support

 This will help support British artists target more export markets, preventing the UK losing global market share in the face of intensifying competition.